eead-csic-compbio/footprintDBclient/README.md

 The script [footDBclient.pl](./footDBclient.pl) is for users that wish to query footprintDB from the command-line through the Web Services interface.
 This was first described at our [blog](https://bioinfoperl.blogspot.pt/2017/10/soap-interface-of-footprintdb.html)

-# Dependencies
+## Dependencies

-It uses Perl module SOAP::Lite, at https://metacpan.org/pod/SOAP::Lite, which can be installed with
+It uses Perl5 module SOAP::Lite, at https://metacpan.org/pod/SOAP::Lite, which can be installed with

 	sudo cpan -i SOAP::Lite